An Honest Review of the Stupid Simple SEO Course

-An Overview Of The Stupid Simple SEO Course
+An Overview of the Stupid Simple SEO Course

 My first impression of the course was a sense of relief in seeing that it hadn’t oversold itself by pushing buzzwords and hype.
 The course had a TON of videos waiting for me to work through.

-That’s a LOT of valuable information!
+Trust me, that’s a LOT of valuable information!

 You’ll have lots to do and learn!